top of page

 How do screens – of all types – transform our understanding of the world beyond their borders?

-Jali Screens of Northern India: Investigating a Sculptural Framework for Perception was the title for my Fulbright-Nehru project researching the Jali screen’s sculptural significance as an object that focuses the viewer’s awareness on the act of looking.
-This project was a hybrid research/creative project, the initial research forming the springboard and reference for a new series of sculptures examining how we frame the act of “looking” toward someone or someplace today.
+Jali Screens of Northern India: Investigating a Sculptural Framework for Perception was the title of my Fulbright-Nehru project, which examined the sculptural significance of the Jali screen as an object that draws the viewer’s attention to the act of looking.
+This project was a hybrid research/creative project, with the initial research serving as the springboard and reference for a new series of sculptures that examine how we frame the act of “looking” toward someone or someplace today.

-The Jali (also written Jaali) screen is a perforated stone panel of geometric or calligraphic patterning used across the Middle East and South Asia.
-Most commonly situated in the exterior wall of a building, these screens have a direct effect on the building’s interior environment by reducing glare, mitigating heat, and increasing airflow.
-The historic examples found in Northern India show the vast range of applications for the screen, from functional climate control to delineation of conceptual thresholds.
-I was looking at historic Jali screens through three distinct lenses: The Jali screen as a functional device for climate control; The Jali screen as a boundary/delineation between public and private, male and female, and conceptual thresholds; The Jali screen as a material object designed to heighten the viewers' awareness of the space beyond the material object.
+The Jali (also written Jaali) screen is a perforated stone panel featuring geometric or calligraphic patterning, used extensively across the Middle East and South Asia.
+Most commonly located in the exterior wall of a building, these screens directly affect the building’s interior environment by reducing glare, mitigating heat, and increasing airflow.
+Historical examples from Northern India demonstrate the screen's vast range of applications, from functional climate control to the delineation of conceptual thresholds.
+I was looking at historic Jali screens through three distinct lenses: The Jali screen as a functional device for climate control; The Jali screen as a boundary/delineation between public and private, male and female, and conceptual thresholds; The Jali screen as a material object designed to heighten the viewers’ awareness of the space beyond the material object.

-All three of the above interpretations of the Jali screen are significant to my definition of sculpture as an experience where intention, environment, and material coalesce in one form to produce an understanding of an immaterial concept in the viewer's mind.
-The Jali screen’s capacity to represent both a physical structure and a conceptual demarcation allows it to draw our attention to the act of looking.
-Architectural historian Dianne Harris explains the Jali screen's effects: “One looks at the screen, which appears first as a material object, and then beyond it as it disappears from sight.
+All three of the above interpretations of the Jali screen are significant to my definition of sculpture as an experience in which intention, environment, and material coalesce into one form to produce an understanding of an immaterial concept in the viewer’s mind.
+The Jali screen’s capacity to represent both a physical structure and a conceptual demarcation draws our attention to the act of looking.
+Architectural historian Dianne Harris explains the Jali screen’s effects: “One looks at the screen, which appears first as a material object, and then beyond it as it disappears from sight.
 The critical separation between the eyes that see and the object that is seen is made tangible by the screen.
 It teases the eye, making the viewer pause and, in that moment of hesitation, become aware of the very act of looking.
 The screen, then, is the embodiment of vision: it gives the visual field a membrane and material presence.”
 (Sights Unseen,155) The Jali screen’s sculptural significance, in other words, is that it gives material form to the act of looking.
-This capacity is intrinsically tied to – and not separate from – its functionality and architectural placement.
+This capacity is intrinsically tied to—and not separate from—its functionality and architectural placement.

-On March 20, 2020, I was in Jaipur, Rajasthan, working on material and tool research for the Fulbright grant.
-I received a call from the Fulbright Commission requesting that I travel to New Delhi immediately.
-India had announced its borders’ imminent closing on March 22 due to the global onset of COVID-19, and all foreigners on research visas were asked to depart.
+On March 20, 2020, I was in Jaipur, Rajasthan, when I received a call from the Fulbright Commission requesting that I travel to New Delhi immediately.
+India had announced the imminent closure of its borders on March 22 due to the global onset of COVID-19, and all foreigners on research visas were asked to depart.
 Within 10 hours of the phone call, I was sitting in the Delhi airport, with bags packed and two small pieces of Rajasthani sandstone safely stored amongst my belongings.
 For me, the sandstone material carried the heat, joy, and dust of the Rajasthan desert.
 It stood in stark contrast to the feelings of antiseptic sterility and isolation that quarantine imposed.

-The unexpected termination of grants created a shift in the direction of my project.
-The resulting creative project, Re_Formed, is a direct result of how stone and screens interacted in my studio process during the beginning of the COVID pandemic.
+The unexpected termination of grants shifted the direction of my project.
+The resulting creative project, Re_Formed, is a direct result of how stone and screens interacted in my studio process during the beginning of the COVID-19 pandemic.

 Audrey Shakespear